-- There will be a reduction in the CTC survey results for the number of students who report it would be very easy to get alcohol. - There will be a reduction in the number of alcohol retailers who choose to sell to minors resulting in a compliance rate of at least 75%. - The reduced calls for service will result in more time for proactive enforcement activities such as bar checks and selective enforcement during special events.
+- There will be a maintained reduction in the CTC survey results for the number of students who report it would be very easy to get alcohol since initiative started. - There will be a maintained reduction in the number of alcohol retailers who choose to sell to minors resulting in a compliance rate of at least 75%. - The reduced calls for service will result in more time for proactive enforcement activities such as bar checks and selective enforcement during special events.